ATAS (Amazing Task and Assignment System) Developer Guide

 To run all test, right-click on

-- To run all test using Gradle: Open a console and run the command
+src/test/javafolder and chooseRun 'All Tests' - To run all test using Gradle: Open a console and run the command

-gradlew clean test
+gradlew clean testNote:

 For more tips on how to use gradle commands, look at Gradle Tutorial - For individual test, navigate to folder

-.
-From there, you can right-click any of the test package, class or a single test and chooseRun 'TEST'
+src/test/java.
+From there, you can right-click any of the test package, class or a single test and chooseRun 'TEST'to run the corresponding test.

 4.2.
 Using Input-Output Tests